With temperatures dropping all over the United States, our curly crowns need protection when the weather wants to act up!

 Keep the milky co-wash on deck

-The wintertime is also the perfect time to try out all of those milky co-washes and at-home deep conditioners you have been wanting to use!
+Winter is also the perfect time to try out all of those milky co-washes and at-home deep conditioners you have been wanting to use!
 Just remember to stay away from moisture-stripping sulfates and parabens, and increase your usage of your protective styles and satin pillowcases.
-You, too, will survive the most frigid of temperatures and the springtime humidity will be here before we know it.
+You, too, will survive the most frigid of temperatures, and, of course, the springtime humidity will be here before we know it.